Corbin Burnes: Baltimore Orioles (2024)

 On February 1, 2024, the Brewers traded Burnes to the Baltimore Orioles in exchange for DL Hall, Joey Ortiz, and a compensatory draft pick.
 Burnes made 32 starts for the Orioles in 2024, pitching to a 2.92 ERA and a 15-9 record with 181 strikeouts across 194^{1}⁄_{3} innings pitched.
 He also made his fourth consecutive All-Star team.

 After the 2024 season, Burnes became a free agent.
 The Orioles extended the qualifying offer of $21.05 million for the 2025 season to Burnes, but he declined.

 Arizona Diamondbacks

 On December 30, 2024, Burnes signed a six-year, $210 million contract with the Arizona Diamondbacks.
 Burnes began the 2025 season pitching out of Arizona's rotation, posting a 3-2 record and 2.66 ERA with 63 strikeouts in 64 1/3 innings pitched over 11 starts.
-On June 1 against the Washington Nationals, Burnes left the game in the top of the fifth inning when he felt tightness in his elbow.
+On June 1, 2025 against the Washington Nationals, Burnes left the game in the top of the fifth inning when he felt tightness in his elbow.
 Burnes underwent Tommy John surgery and missed the rest of the 2025 season.

+On June 3, 2026, it was announced that Burnes would likely be sidelined three months after suffering a teres major strain during his rehabilitation.